oremark24/tensor-networks/book/doc/tensor-networks.md

 In the previous chapter we have introduced tensors and operations on tensors.
 Tensor products and contractions offer ways to compose existing tensors to new ones.
-Consider for example the tensor of order-$(2,1)$ tensor
+Consider for example the order-$(2,1)$ tensor

 ```{math}
 :label: eqnNetwork